1. Soluble Fibers for Balanced Digestion

 6. Water

 Staying well hydrated is essential for digestive health, and this is especially true for those with Irritable Bowel Syndrome.
 Water helps soften stools, prevent constipation, and maintain proper bowel function.
-In addition to drinking water, you can incorporate foods with high water content, such as cucumbers and watermelons, to increase hydration.
+In addition to drinking water, you can incorporate foods with high water content, such as cucumbers and watermelon, to increase hydration.

 Irritable Bowel Syndrome can present significant challenges, but choosing the right foods can make all the difference in managing symptoms.